I’ve been learning about Kubernetes recently, a computer program used by software engineers to make large, complex, websites available to customers.

 The two main components in Kubernetes

-Kubernetes is actually not a single program but the name for multiple computer programs that work together so as to provide a large number of software development tools.
+Kubernetes is actually not a single program, but the name for multiple computer programs that work together to provide a large number of software development tools.

-When a request from a software engineer comes in, a controlplane component called kube-apiserver
+When a request from a software engineer comes in, a control plane component called kube-apiserver steps in and handles it.
+The kube-apiserver also takes appropriate action when a worker node no longer works.

-The controlplane decides what part of a website to run on which worker node, depending on how much memory and CPU it needs, through a component called the kube-scheduler
+The control plane decides what part of a website to run on which worker node, depending on how much memory and processing power it needs, through a component called the kube-scheduler.

-.
-Controllers are parts of Kubernetes that guarantee specific conditions are met for what the software development team wants to make available to customers.
+The control plane also has a concept called controller.
+Controllers are parts of Kubernetes that guarantee specific conditions are met for what software development teams want to create.
 For instance, there is a controller that makes sure a website runs on multiple worker nodes in case one fails.
-There is another controller that makes sure periodic tasks run at a specified time each and every day.
+There is another controller that makes sure periodic tasks run at a specified time each day.

-The controlplane is extensible, so I couldn’t list all of its use cases.
-A company with very specific needs could create controllers for domain specific requirements.
+The control plane is extensible, that is to say we can add things to it to change its behavior.
+A company with very specific needs can create custom controllers for domain-specific requirements.
 If that’s a bit blurry, let’s talk about cheesecake.

-And just like the raspberry coulis adds to the cheesecake, Kubernetes allows writing bits and pieces of software that change how Kubernetes works and make it adaptable to a very large number of use cases.
+And just like the raspberry coulis adds to the cheesecake, Kubernetes allows writing bits and pieces of software that change how Kubernetes works and adapt it to a considerable number of customers.

 Worker nodes

-The worker nodes are a bit simpler: they do what the controlplane asks them to do.
+The worker nodes are simpler: they do what the control plane asks them to do.
 That could be anything from displaying the website for a local bakery to sending out emails for a marketing campaign.

 If you want to ask your partner to bake a cheesecake, you can try one of two methods:

-The first way is declarative, the second is imperative.
+Software engineers would say that the first way is declarative and the second is imperative.

-With Kubernetes, the declarative way consists in writing a file that describes what you expect and then trust Kubernetes to do whatever needs to be done to meet your expectation.
-To run a website on a single server, you’d need to describe your expectation with something like this:
+With Kubernetes, the declarative way consists in writing a file that describes what you expect, and then trusting Kubernetes to do whatever needs to be done to meet your expectation.
+To run a website on a single server, you’d need to describe your expectation with a text file that looks like this.
+Don't bother understanding all of it, it's meant as an example of what a software engineer might be working with during their day.

 apiVersion: v1